pomo-dev/micphy-practical/README.md

+# Polymorphis-aware phylogenetic models

-This practical focuses on applying polymorphism-aware phylogenetic models to a data set using IQ-TREE2.
+This workshop at MIC-Phy 2021 focuses on understanding and applying polymorphism-aware phylogenetic models.
+IQ-TREE2 is used to infer a phylogenetic tree from a test data set.

-Please have a look at the [instructions in PDF](PoMo-Practical.pdf).
+Please have a look at the [detailed instructions](PoMo-Practical.pdf).